The number of businesses that are expanding their advertising scope to include an online presence continues to grow exponentially.

 18. Understand Paid Per Click (PPC) Advertising

-how to use paid per click advertising and utilizing its power to generate additional web traffic to your site is an effective way to increase your scope of influence on the Internet.
+Learning how to use pay per click advertising and utilizing its power to generate additional web traffic to your site is an effective way to increase your scope of influence on the Internet.

 19. Know the Difference Between Desktop and Mobile Advertising Platform Needs

 In today’s busy world, type of the majority of consumers now accesses the Internet on the mobile device.
 In fact, mobile device users are far surpassing desktop users and this trend is predicted to continue.
 Digital marketers must recognize and be capable of adapting their advertising efforts to meet and master this trend.

 Advertising for desktop users allows for longer text and larger visual elements.
 In the mobile advertising market, load times and bandwidth requirements must be taken into consideration when designing an effective marketing campaign.